HariSekhon/Nagios-Plugins/README.md

 make
 ```

-You may get errors around installing to Python library paths, sometimes this is caused by pip 10 vs pip 9 and downgrading will work around it:
+You may get errors trying to install to Python library paths even as root on newer versions of Mac, sometimes this is caused by pip 10 vs pip 9 and downgrading will work around it:

 ```
 pip install --upgrade pip==9.0.1